aframevr/aframe/docs/core/asset-management-system.md

 Games and rich 3D experiences traditionally preload many of their assets, such as models or textures, before rendering their scenes.
-This makes sure that assets aren't missing visually, and this is benenficial for performance to ensure scenes don't try to fetch assets while rendering.
+This makes sure that assets aren't missing visually, and this is beneficial for performance to ensure scenes don't try to fetch assets while rendering.

 Assets are placed within `<a-assets>`, and `<a-assets>` is placed within